code4recovery/tsml-ui/README.md

 You don't need to do anything other than enable HTTPS on your website.
 To ensure all users see this functionality, make sure that anyone who enters a `http://` address for your site is redirected to the `https://` address.

-### Caching

-TSML UI can cache data in session storage, which can speed up performance, but it is turned off by default.
-To enable it, add

-    var tsml_react_config = {
-      cache: true,
-    };

-Your mileage may vary.
-It has been known to encounter a `QuotaExceededError` with large datasets.
-Also when editing meetings, changes will not appear until you restart your browser or run `window.sessionStorage.clear()` in the console.

 ### Add custom types

 Here is an example of extending the `tsml_react_config` object to include a definition for an additional meeting type.